2025 Wild Alaska Pollock Annual Meeting

 10:50am: Environmental Impact of the Alaska Pollock Fishery; The Industry’s 2nd Life Cycle Assessment: Peter Tyedmers, Michelle Mann, Dalhousie University

-1:30pm: Welcome back from Lunch & Remarks from Port of Seattle: Craig Morris, GAPP, Port of Seattle Commissioner Ryan Calkins
+1:25pm: Welcome back from Lunch & Remarks from Port of Seattle: Craig Morris, GAPP

-2:10pm: Expanding Collaborative Research to Optimize Fishing Gear for Environmental Performance: Dr. Brad Harris, Alaska Pacific University; Dr. Suresh Sethi, Alaska Pacific University; Moderated by Caitlin Yaeger, At-Sea Processors Association
+2:10pm: Expanding Collaborative Research to Optimize Fishing Gear for Environmental Performance: Dr. Brad Harris, Alaska Pacific University; Dr. Suresh Sethi, Alaska Pacific University; Dan Martin, Captain; Moderated by Caitlin Yaeger, At-Sea Processors Association

-3:15pm: Continuous Improvement in Action: The Evolution of Dynamic Tools for Bycatch Avoidance: Jordan Head*, Bristol Bay Science & Research Institute; Steve Martell, Sea State, Inc.; Justin Johnson*, Captain; Moderated by John Henderschedt
+3:00pm: Continuous Improvement in Action: The Evolution of Dynamic Tools for Bycatch Avoidance: Jordan Head, Bristol Bay Science & Research Institute; Steve Martell, Sea State, Inc.; John Gauvin, Seanet; Justin Johnson, Captain; Moderated by Jim Johnson

 Speakers